Replacing Kitchen Faucet Guide

 Remove the Old Faucet

 The next step involved removing the plastic washers that hold your faucet tight against the sink.
 These washers are screwed onto the sink stubs just above where you removed the supply hoses.
-A pliers will work for this.
-But be careful not to strip these washers before you get them off.
-Or you might explore your adult-oriented vocabulary.
+Pliers will work for this, but be careful not to strip these washers before you get them off or you might explore your adult-oriented vocabulary.

 Installing New Kitchen Faucet